tomgloeckler/neos-publishnotifier/README.md

 ## Configuration for email notifications

-In order to send messages to emails you need to add configure the [neos/swiftmailer](https://swiftmailer-for-flow.readthedocs.io/en/latest/) credentials
+In order to send messages to emails you need to configure the [neos/swiftmailer](https://swiftmailer-for-flow.readthedocs.io/en/latest/) credentials

 Then you need to configure the target email addresses, together with the email content: